High-order linearly implicit structure-preserving exponential integrators for the nonlinear Schr\"odinger equation: Introduction

 Due to the high computational cost of the high-order fully implicit schemes, in the literatures, ones are devoted to construct energy-preserving explicit schemes for NLSE.
-Based on the the invariant energy quadratization (IEQ) approach \cite{YZW17} or the SAV approach and the projection method \cite{CHMR06,ELW06,Hairer00bi}, the authors proposed some explicit energy-preserving schemes for NLSE \cite{JWG2021jcam,ZhangQYS19}.
-Such scheme is extremely easy to implement, however, it requires very small time step sizes.
-Especially, this limitation is more serious in 2D and 3D.
-The linearly implicit one which needs solve a linear equations at every time step, can remove this limitation.
-Li et al. proposed a class of linearly implicit schemes for NLSE, which can preserve the discrete analogue of conservation law \eqref{NLS-mass-energy} \cite{LGZ2020aml}.
-It involves solving linear equations with complicated variable coefficients at every time step and thus it may be very time consuming.
+Based on the invariant energy quadratization (IEQ) approach \cite{YZW17} or the SAV approach and the projection method \cite{CHMR06,ELW06,Hairer00bi}, the authors proposed some explicit energy-preserving schemes for NLSE \cite{JWG2021jcam,ZhangQYS19}.
+Such scheme is extremely easy to implement, however, it is conditionally stable so that it may require very small time step sizes due to the certain time step restriction.
+Especially, this restriction is more serious in 2D and 3D. { Compared with the fully explicit scheme, the linearly implicit scheme is unconditionally stable so that the time step restriction can be removed.
+Furthermore, the linearly implicit scheme only need to solve a linear system of equations at every time step, thus it is more efficient than the fully implicit scheme.} In light of this, Li et al. proposed a class of linearly implicit schemes for NLSE, which can preserve the discrete analogue of conservation law \eqref{NLS-mass-energy} \cite{LGZ2020aml}.
+It involves solving linear equations with complicated variable coefficients at every time step and thus it is may be very time consuming.
 Another way to achieve this goal is to combine the SAV approach with the extrapolation technique or the prediction-correction strategy \cite{BWC2020arixv}.
+However, at every time step, the constant coefficient matrix of the scheme may admit a large norm arising from a space discretization of the linear unbounded differential operator $\mathcal L$ \cite{CCO08fcm}.